ivangfr/springboot-keycloak-openldap/README.md

 3. Import the file `ldap-mycompany-com.ldif`

 This file has already a pre-defined structure for mycompany.com.
-Basically, it has 2 groups (employees and clients) and 3 users (Bill Gates, Steve Jobs and Mark Cuban).
-Besides, it is defined that Bill Gates and Steve Jobs belong to employees group and Mark Cuban belongs to clients group.
+Basically, it has 2 groups (developers and admin) and 4 users (Bill Gates, Steve Jobs, Mark Cuban and Ivan Franchin).
+Besides, it is defined that Bill Gates, Steve Jobs and Mark Cuban belong to developers group and Ivan Franchin belongs to admin group.
 ```
 Bill Gates > username: bgates, password: 123
 Steve Jobs > username: sjobs, password: 123
 Mark Cuban > username: mcuban, password: 123
+Ivan Franchin > username: ifranchin, password: 123
 ```

 ### Keycloak